synfinatic/aws-sso-cli/docs/FAQ.md

 DefaultSSO: Primary
 ```

-With the above config, `Primary` is the default AWS SSO instance, but you can
+With the above config, `Default` is the default AWS SSO instance, but you can
 select `Testing` via the `--sso` argument or `$AWS_SSO` environment variable.

 ### Using non-default AWS SSO instances with auto-complete